computer-lab/computerlab.io/source/_posts/lab-README.md

 ### Campaign Monitor

 Our email newsletter is managed at [Campaign Monitor](https://computerlab.createsend.com).
 We use send emails to the newsletter list to inform potential subcontractors / partners of projects in the pipeline.
-It should be a very low-noise mailing list.
+It is a very low-noise mailing list.

 ### Bonsai